 With over 100 locally owned shops, galleries and restaurants, there is no shortage of Colorado goodness to be found in Old Colorado City.
 Enjoy the treelined streets and friendly shop-keepers, but be warned: it will be hard not to buy yourself a gift or two while in this cute little historic district.
 Do yourself this one favor, go hungry.
-Several of my favorite restaurants are tucked along this little strip, including locally made chocolate and ice cream.
+Several of our favorite restaurants are tucked along this little strip, including locally made chocolate and ice cream.
 You can’t go wrong with any of them, so let your nose and rumbly-tummy lead you to greatness.

 ProRodeo Hall of Fame

 Did you know that the first rodeo ever was held in Colorado, and what else more perfectly celebrates the Spirit of the West?
 The ProRodeo Hall of Fame details that legacy in their beautiful museum and offers you a little something to take home with you as well.
 You’ll find jewelry, belt buckles, toys and books that are perfect for every cowpoke or little rustler in your life.